The Right Way to Visit Lombard Street

-Showing respect goes beyond letting Lombard residents fulfill their daily routines.
+Showing respect goes beyond letting Lombard St. residents fulfill their daily routines.
 Walking up to their front doors or standing in their flowerbeds to capture the perfect photo is not appropriate.
 Similarly, being too loud, littering, or looking through windows are all behaviors that we strongly discourage.
 Put yourself in the residents’ place.
 Would you want a few strangers using your lawn as their own private park?

 Watch for cars

-After seeing Lombard Street for themselves, a good number of visitors are eager to try navigating its twists and turns behind the wheel.
+After seeing Lombard St. for themselves, a good number of visitors are eager to try navigating its twists and turns behind the wheel.
 It’s not something we suggest for rookie drivers, and it’s the reason why we advise pedestrians to be extra cautious.
 Stay on sidewalks, and be mindful as you’re taking in the scenery.
 Drivers have been known to hop a curb on occasion.